Department of Social Work Education

 Research Project is mandatory course in M.S.W.
 It develops ability to conduct research.
 It promotes social work student to investigate social issues.
 The Performance in Project Report is measured independently in III rd and IVth Semester on the basis of steps involved in Research Methodology.
 The dissertation is submitted in IV semester.
 Research project is assessed externally and internally in fourth semester.

-On the basis of performance of the student in Internship in various social work agencies for the period of thirty days , assessment is done.
+Block Placement is mandatory component of training in social work.
+The assessment is done on the basis of performance of the student in Internship in various social work agencies for the period of 30 days.

 Evaluation Reforms